EsraaK-009/Arabic_dialects_clasification/README.md

 **Training Models:**

-- Choosed f1_score macro as a metric to give every class the same importance.
+- Chose f1_score macro as a metric to give every class the same importance.

 ### Future Updates

 - Work on the FineTune notebook.
 - Make a more reliable API.
-- Working on making new features not the text only, for example: if someone mentioned name of a country in tweet.
+- Working on making new features not the text only, for example: if someone mentioned the name of a country in a tweet.